 |Admission Standards||Extremely Easy|

 How hard is it to get into University of Dubuque and can I get accepted?
-The school has a 74% acceptance rate.
-Last year, 1,306 out of 1,761 applicants were admitted making University of Dubuque a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 70 percent.
+The school has a 73% acceptance rate ranking it #19 in Iowa for lowest rate of acceptance.
+Last year, 1,947 out of 2,666 applicants were admitted making University of Dubuque a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 80 percent.
 University of Dubuque typically accepts and attracts "B" average high school students.
-Only 40% of those admitted chose to enroll in the school.
+Only 27% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|